-Langar Hall was the creation of Imogen Skirving.
-Over 26 years, she transformed her apricot-washed Georgian house, in the family since 1860, into an instantly likeable home from home that perfectly mixed personality with country house charm.
-Though Imogen died, aged 78, last year, all is not lost: she lives on – in the terrific portrait of her in the gracious, pillared hall and in her granddaughter Lila, who, aged just 22, has taken over and is making sure that nothing, including the vibrant atmosphere, has changed.
-The food (‘classic English with a twist’) from long-standing executive chef Gary Booth is better than ever, and Michael, the maître d’, remains an integral part of Langar’s appeal.
+The transformation of Langar Hall from private house to hotel is the achievement of Imogen Skirving who, over 26 years, transformed her apricot-washed Georgian house into an instantly likeable home-from-home, blending personality with country-house charm.
+Though Imogen died two years ago, aged 78, all is not lost: she lives on in the terrific portrait that graces the pillared hall and in her granddaughter Lila who, aged just 22, took over the reins and ensures that nothing, including the vibrant atmosphere, has changed.
+The food (‘classic English with a twist’), from long-standing executive chef Gary Booth, is better than ever, and Michael, the maître d’, remains an integral part of Langar’s appeal.
 With 13 adorable bedrooms, the house stands next to the village church, surrounded by a mature garden and overlooking medieval carp ponds.
-Imogen’s aim was to allow her magical house to survive in to the 21st century… it continues to do so.
-Doubles from £100.
+Imogen’s aim was to allow her magical house to survive into the 21st century… and it continues to do so.

 Want to find out more?
 Visit the hotel's website.